Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 If you’re visiting in May, your strategy will depend heavily on when in the month you’re traveling.
 Early May and late May can feel like two very different experiences at Walt Disney World.

-If visiting early May:
+If visiting early to mid-May (May 3-22):

-Early May is one of the most enjoyable times of the entire month.
+This is one of the most enjoyable times of the entire month.
 With most schools still in session and lower overall crowd levels, this is a great time for a more relaxed trip.

-• Take advantage of lower weekday crowds
+• Take advantage of lower weekday crowds, especially mid-month

-• Plan Epcot for a weekday if possible
+• Plan Epcot for a weekday if possible and enjoy the Flower and Garden Festival

 • Enjoy shorter wait times compared to the peak spring and summer seasons